Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

 Player Control
 --------------

-The impelementation of player control starts with defining enumerations of horizontal and vertical states in separate files:
+The implementation of player control starts with defining enumerations of horizontal and vertical states in separate files:

 .. code-block:: C#